lilinitsy/cuda_toys/README.md

 # cuda_toys
 This repo is an accumulation of some fun HPC toys with CUDA/Thrust and OpenMP.

+Each project in examples has its own README.md for specific instructions and notes about the project.

 ## Build
 These projects use CMake.
 There's a top level ``CMakeLists.txt``, and each example project also has a CMakeLists.txt that is used to build each individually.
 ```bash